 Participants can work at their own pace to achieve qualifications over a number of years by pausing following the completion of the NVQ level 3 Health and Care Apprenticeship or go straight onto applying for TNA or Registered qualification places.
-Over the course of the programme, the team worked with different partners in the integrated care system – including acute, mental health and community trusts, primary care, the local skills council, local authorities – to agree a joint approach to developing people from the local communities to step into health and care careers through rotational apprenticeships, with all partners agreed to provide funding and support for apprenticeship placements.
+Over the course of the programme, the team worked with different partners in the ICS – including acute, mental health and community trusts, primary care, the local skills council, local authorities – to agree a joint approach to developing people from the local communities to step into health and care careers through rotational apprenticeships, with all partners agreed to provide funding and support for apprenticeship placements.

 This will allow apprentices to gain experience of working in a number of different settings and pathways, allowing them to work across a number of different health and care settings.
 As a result of this initiative, 40 apprentices have been recruited since the scheme was created with 72% of these remaining in health or social care or pursuing higher level qualifications.

-Joined up careers in Derbyshire integrated care system
+Joined up careers in Derbyshire ICS

 Research and innovation